Skip to content Skip to footer

 • Jaw locking – open (subluxation of the joint)

-• Neurological disorders (headache disorders, trigeminal neuralgia etc)
+• Neurological disorders (headache disorders, trigeminal neuralgia, etc.)

-• Trauma &/or stress
+• Trauma and/or stress

 • Sleep disorders